Caruychen/42Hive-Libft/README.md

 This is the first real project by Hive students in their training towards a software engineering career.

 Given many of the usual C library functions are forbidden by the 42 school curriculum, we re-code many of these fundamental functions.
 These student made functions can be reused in our C projects in the future.
 As we recreate these lines of code from the C library, students gain a deeper understanding of the fundamentals of C.

+To read more about the project, you can find the pdf [here](https://github.com/Caruychen/42Hive-Libft/blob/main/libft.en.pdf)